 That said, the mystery surrounding Casey’s conviction for murder at a young age kept me turning the pages to get all the answers and tied up the loose ends in a satisfying finale.
 I just didn’t feel the same way about Rachel’s timeline, and found her story a bit dull.
 Even though we get a thorough look into Rachel’s / Casey’s past, her character felt poorly developed to me, which was a real loss.
 Without any true emotional connection, I was hard pressed to understand each character’s motivation and decision making process.
 Whilst I understood the author’s choice to make Rachel live under the radar under a different name, the story would probably have worked better for me if Rachel had forged out a richer, “normal” life for herself by the time her past caught up to her.
 As it was, her decisions seemed half-formed and immature, especially in the light of her past experiences.

 I KNOW YOUwill appeal to readers who enjoy a story of past secrets catching up with the present and those who enjoy seeing different elements included in the book, such as true crime podcasts and other online content.
 Whilst I did not love the book as much as I had hoped, the premise was intriguing and the final reveal added a slight twist that I had not seen coming.

-Thank you to Netgalley and Thomas & Mercer for the free electronic copy of this novel and for giving me the opportunity to provide an honest review.
+Thank you to Netgalley and Amazon UK for the free electronic copy of this novel and for giving me the opportunity to provide an honest review.